imranprice96/calculator/README.md

 The result panel is a set size.
 Currently when a number is too large, the div or text does not change when the output is too large for the container.

+Output is currently rounded to five decimal places.